marcusgia2505/LIONESS_doc/docs/0303_set_up.rst

 Set up your own experimental server
 ===================================

-While :ref:`testing <develop>` your experiment, the web pages were on the LIONESS Lab server.
+While :ref:`testing <develop>` your experiment, the web pages you navigated were on the LIONESS Lab server.
 This server is for development purposes only.
 For conducting your online experiment, you need to put your LIONESS experiment on your own server.

 Download your experiment
 ===========================